Skip to content

 The situation above won’t be news to some of you.
 Most organisations understand that role requirements change as people are promoted, so they offer ongoing training and development as staff move up the hierarchy*.
 In corporations, this transition might happen over years, or more likely, decades.

 *I would argue this is a good solution, but not necessarily a great one.
-It acknowledges the different skill set required for leaders and seeks to close the gap.
+It acknowledges the different skill sets required for leaders and seeks to close the gap.
 At the same time, you’re still constantly taking incredibly competent technical people out of the roles they excel in and asking them to do something else.
 Research has shown this tends to have a negative impact both on the performance of the leader and the performance of the staff they are leading.

 On the other hand, people elected to council are expected to make this transition very, very quickly.
 Councillors don’t have years of learning and development to prepare them.
 Instead, they get a six week induction program, after which they’re expected to immediately start work on a four-year council plan with a $100m+ annual budget.
 Councillors are thrown in the proverbial deep end and expected to either sink or swim.